palantir/policy-bot/README.md

 #### Interactions with GitHub Reviews

-GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards an approval or disapproval.
-When this happens `policy-bot` will use the review before the dismissed review when evaluation rules.
-For example, if a user leaves an approval review follows up with a request changes review, `policy-bot` will use the request changes review when evaluating rules.
-However, if the user then dimisses their request changes review, `policy-bot` will instead use the initial approval review in evaluating any rules
+GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards in rule evaluations.
+When this happens `policy-bot` will use the review before the dismissed review when evaluating rules.

+For example, if a user leaves an "approval" review and follows up with a "request changes" review, `policy-bot` will use the "request changes" review when evaluating rules.
+However, if the user then dimisses their "request changes" review, `policy-bot` will instead use the initial "approval" review in evaluating any rules

 #### `or`, `and`, and `if` (Rule Predicates)